byu-cpe/Maeser/sphinx-docs/sysadmin/deployment.md

 Running your WSGI server with a **reverse proxy** is standard for Flask apps and is relatively straightforward. [**nginx**](https://flask.palletsprojects.com/en/stable/deploying/nginx/) is one of the most commonly used HTTP servers and has been tested to work with Maeser.
 The official Flask guide recommends using either [**nginx**](https://flask.palletsprojects.com/en/stable/deploying/nginx/) or [**Apache httpd**](https://flask.palletsprojects.com/en/stable/deploying/apache-httpd/) for setting up the reverse proxy, so follow the guide for either service and you should have a functioning HTTP server in no time.

 Once your HTTP server is configured, follow the guide to [**Tell Flask it is Behind a Proxy**](https://flask.palletsprojects.com/en/stable/deploying/proxy_fix/).
 This will involve making a slight modification to your project's main Python script.
-Be sure to update your OAuth settings (as described [above](#configure-a-wsgi-server-to-run-your-app)) since the web server is now accessed through the HTTP server.
+Be sure to update your GitHub OAuth settings ([**as described above**](#configure-a-wsgi-server-to-run-your-app)) since the web server is now accessed through the HTTP server.
 Your Flask app should now be fully functional and accessible via reverse proxy.

 ---